danielbodnar/awesome-stars/BY-LANG.md

 - [egoist/rollup-plugin-esbuild](https://github.com/egoist/rollup-plugin-esbuild) - Use ESBuild with Rollup to transform ESNext and TypeScript code.
 - [john30/ebus-typespec](https://github.com/john30/ebus-typespec) - TypeSpec library for defining eBUS messages and emitting to ebusd CSV.
 - [heaths/typespec-changelog](https://github.com/heaths/typespec-changelog) - TypeSpec library to emit CHANGELOG entries.
-- [mnahkies/openapi-code-generator](https://github.com/mnahkies/openapi-code-generator) - A code generation tool for openapi 3 / 3.1 specifications written in typescript, primarily aimed at generating typescript clients and server stubs.
-Other target languages may be added in future.
 - [bterlson/typespec-todo](https://github.com/bterlson/typespec-todo) - A todo application API specified in TypeSpec
 - [NielsCo/typespec-postgres](https://github.com/NielsCo/typespec-postgres) - An expansion for TypeSpec enabling the definition of DB-Schema within the API-Definition in TypeSpec and emitting them to Postgres-Schema
 - [pankod/superplate-core-plugins](https://github.com/pankod/superplate-core-plugins) -